-where we have omitted the coefficient group from the notation.
 We take the row $\vC^\bullet(Y)$ to have vertical degree 0 in \eqref{E:bundle_gerbe_double_complex} (corresponding to its true simplicial degree), so the row $\vC^\bullet(X)$ has degree $-1$.
-This \v Cech-simplicial double complex appears more generally in algebraic geometry \cite{friedlander}, and is also discussed in \cite{B-MI} in the context of simplicial gerbes.
+Related versions of this \v Cech-simplicial double complex appear more generally in algebraic geometry \cite{friedlander}, and are also discussed in \cite{B-MI} in the context of simplicial gerbes.

 \begin{conv} Our convention for double (and higher) complexes is that the two differentials {\em commute}, as above.
 This necessitates the introduction of a sign (depending on an ordering of the differentials) in the total differential, which we take to be